J4yTr1n1ty/SmartBoxInventory/code/README.md

 docker compose up
 ```

-You'll need to setup [traefik](https://traefik.io/) to reach the application under `smart-box.test`.
+You'll need to setup [traefik](https://traefik.io/) to reach the application under `easy-move.test`.
-You'll also need to add a hosts file entry `127.0.0.1 smart-box.test`
+You'll also need to add a hosts file entry `127.0.0.1 easy-move.test`

 or you can run it **locally**